pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_access-manager.md

 # Access Manager v3 API for Kotlin SDK

 ##### Breaking changes in v9.0.0
-- Kotlin and Java SDKs unified; new PubNub client instantiation; updated async callbacks and emitted status events.
+- Kotlin SDK v9.0.0 unifies Kotlin and Java SDKs, changes client instantiation, async callbacks, and status events.
+Apps using < 9.0.0 may be impacted.
-- Migration details: Java/Kotlin SDK migration guide.
+- See Java/Kotlin SDK migration guide.

 ##### Gradle compatibility
-- Use Gradle 6.8+ for reliable dependency resolution.
+- Use Gradle 6.8+ for proper dependency resolution.

-Access Manager v3 lets servers (initialized with a Secret Key) grant clients time-limited tokens with embedded permissions for PubNub resources:
+Access Manager v3 lets servers (initialized with a Secret Key) grant time-limited tokens with embedded permissions for PubNub resources using lists or RegEx patterns, optionally restricted to a single authorized client (`authorizedUuid` / `authorizedUserId`).
-- Time-limited access (TTL up to 43,200 minutes).
-- Resource lists or RegEx patterns.
-- Mixed permissions in a single request (e.g., read channel1, write channel2).
-- Restrict a token to a single client via authorizedUuid/authorizedUserId.

 ##### User ID / UUID
-- User ID may be called UUID/uuid in APIs and responses; it holds the value of userId set during initialization.
+- “UUID/uuid” in some APIs is the same value as the `userId` set during initialization.

-For core concepts, see Manage Permissions with Access Manager v3.

 ##### Request execution
-Most SDK methods return an Endpoint.
-You must call .sync() or .async() to execute.
+- Most SDK calls return an Endpoint.
+You must call `.sync()` or `.async()` to execute.

 ```
 1val channel = pubnub.channel("channelName")